crashoverride777/swifty-rate/README.md

 A simple helper to show a rate game/app UIAlertController

-This helper is desinged to behave like the upcoming SKStoreReviewController (I will include this once released).
+This helper is designed to behave similary to the upcoming SKStoreReviewController from Apple.
+I will include this once iOS 10.3 is released.

 What does that mean exactly?

 You will request the 1st review alert after a set amount of app launches e.g 20.
-Than the helper will show another rate app alert after 4 months and another one after 4 months.
-In total there will be a max of 3 alerts shown.
+Than the helper will show 2 more alerts at an interval of 4 months so in total there will be a max of 3 alerts shown per year.
 If the year has passed everything will reset and start again.

+If the user has rated the app the alert will never show again until the app uninstalled.

 # SKStoreReviewController